Anaies-G/LinearControl4031/README.md

 ## How to Use

-(Optional: Add instructions on how to build, run, or use your code.
-For example:)
+To use the code in this repository, you will need the following:

+1.  **MATLAB:** The MATLAB scripts require a working installation of MATLAB.
+You can also use an online MATLAB compiler if you don't have MATLAB installed locally.

+2.  **LaTeX Compiler:** The LaTeX documents require a LaTeX compiler.
+Popular options include TeXworks, Overleaf (an online LaTeX editor), or other LaTeX distributions.

+**Steps:**

 1. Clone the repository: `git clone https://github.com/yourusername/LinearControl4031.git`
 2. Navigate to the specific directory (e.g., `cd Homework1`).
-3. (Add specific instructions for running MATLAB scripts or compiling LaTeX documents.)

-## License

-(Optional: Add a license if you want to specify how others can use your code.
-For example, you could add a MIT License file and then include this line:)

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+    *   **MATLAB:**  Open the MATLAB scripts in MATLAB or your online compiler and run them.
+Refer to the comments within the scripts for specific instructions.
+    *   **LaTeX:** Open the `.tex` files in your LaTeX editor (TeXworks, Overleaf, etc.) and compile them to generate the PDF documents.

 ## Contact

-(Optional: Add your contact information if you want others to be able to reach you.)

-Feel free to contact me at [your.email@example.com](mailto:your.email@example.com) with any questions.
+Feel free to contact me at [anaies.g.2004@gmail.com](mailto:anaies.g.2004@gmail.com) with any questions.